Orsted Rides Out Bumps in the Road With Record 2019

-The world’s largest offshore wind developer Ørsted has reported better than expected results for 2019 off the back of a jump in its generation figures.

-Its onshore and offshore wind earnings were up 30 percent compared to 2018 helped in no small part by the commissioning of the 1,218-megawatt Hornsea 1 offshore project in the U.K.
+Ørsted's onshore and offshore wind earnings were up 30 percent compared to 2018, helped in no small part by the commissioning of the 1,218-megawatt Hornsea 1 offshore project in the U.K.

+The 2018 figures were bolstered somewhat by the divestment of a 50 percent stake in Hornsea 1.

-Total renewable generation installed increased to 9.9 gigawatts, 6.8 gigawatts of this is offshore wind.
+Total installed renewable generation capacity increased to 9.9 gigawatts, 6.8 gigawatts of it offshore wind.
 Overall, it has 14.8 gigawatts of offshore wind commissioned, under construction or awarded.

-“We reached significant milestones by winning two large-scale offshore projects in the U.S,” said Henrik Poulsen, CEO and president, Ørsted in a press statement.
+“We reached significant milestones by winning two large-scale offshore projects in the U.S,” CEO Henrik Poulsen said in a statement.
 “We were awarded 1,100 megawatts with our Ocean Wind project in New Jersey and 880 megawatts with our Sunrise Wind project in New York.

-With these awards, we have secured a U.S. offshore wind portfolio with a total capacity of 2.9 gigawatts to be completed towards 2024.
-In addition, we have up to 4.5 gigawatts of lease rights,” he said.
+"With these awards, we have secured a U.S. offshore wind portfolio with a total capacity of 2.9 gigawatts to be completed towards 2024.
+In addition, we have up to 4.5 gigawatts of lease rights [in the U.S.],” Poulsen said.

-“During 2019, we took final investment decision (FID) on a number of projects,” added Poulsen.
-“In Taiwan we decided to build the 900 megawatts offshore wind farm Greater Changhua 1 & 2a, and we decided to build the onshore wind farms Sage Draw (338 megawatts), Plum Creek (230 megawatts) and Willow Creek (103 megawatts) as well as the combined solar (420 megawatts) and storage (40 megawatts) project Permian Energy Center in the U.S.”
+“During 2019, we took final investment decision on a number of projects,” added Poulsen.
+“In Taiwan we decided to build the 900-megawatt offshore wind farm Greater Changhua 1 & 2a."

+In the U.S., the company pulled the trigger on investments into three onshore wind farms as well as the hybrid Permian Energy Center, which will pair 420 megawatts of solar with 40 megawatts of storage.

+In late 2018, Ørsted acquired Lincoln Clean Energy, a leading onshore renewables developer in the U.S.

-The company said the “curtailments and various operational issues” had impacted offshore wind generation more than in a normal year.
-In late October the company triggered a wobble in confidence in the sector when it revealed it had been forced to address overly optimistic generation forecasts from its offshore wind farms.
+The company said “curtailments and various operational issues” had impacted offshore wind generation more than in a normal year.
+In late October the company triggered a wobble in confidence in the offshore wind sector when it revealed it had been forced to address overly optimistic generation forecasts from its projects.

-It said the wake and blockage effects, created by the interaction of the wind with adjacent turbines and neighboring projects, was underestimated across the industry.
+Ørsted warned that wake and blockage effects, created by the interaction of the wind with adjacent turbines and neighboring projects, was underestimated across the industry.

 Despite an immediate dip in its share price following the announcement, it had recovered to around DKK625 ($92.10) within four weeks and has been trading above DKK650 for most of 2020.